mzettersten/mzettersten.github.io/_pages/about.md

 social: true
 ---

-I am a postdoctoral research fellow in the [Department of Psychology](https://psych.princeton.edu/){:target="\_blank"} at Princeton University.
-I work in the [Princeton Baby Lab](https://babylab.princeton.edu/){:target="\_blank"}.

-<strong>Starting Fall 2024, I will be an [Assistant Professor](https://cogsci.ucsd.edu/people/faculty/martin-zettersten.html) in the [Department of Cognitive Science](https://cogsci.ucsd.edu/) at the University of California, San Diego.</strong> Please feel free to reach out if you are curious about my work and joining my future lab.
+<strong>I am an [Assistant Professor](https://cogsci.ucsd.edu/people/faculty/martin-zettersten.html) in the [Department of Cognitive Science](https://cogsci.ucsd.edu/) at the University of California, San Diego.</strong> I run the Language and Infant Learning (LIL) Lab.
+Please feel free to reach out if you are curious about my work and joining my lab.

-Before coming to Princeton, I completed my PhD in Cognitive/ Developmental Psychology in the [Infant Learning Lab](https://infantlearning.waisman.wisc.edu/){:target="\_blank"} at the University of Wisconsin-Madison, working with Jenny Saffran and Gary Lupyan.
+Before coming to UCSD, I was a postdoctoral research fellow in the [Department of Psychology](https://psych.princeton.edu/){:target="\_blank"} at Princeton University, working in the [Princeton Baby Lab](https://babylab.princeton.edu/){:target="\_blank"}.
+I completed my PhD in Cognitive/ Developmental Psychology in the [Infant Learning Lab](https://infantlearning.waisman.wisc.edu/){:target="\_blank"} at the University of Wisconsin-Madison, working with Jenny Saffran and Gary Lupyan.

 <strong>I study language - how we learn it and what we do with it.</strong>